mfornace/nupack-docs-dev/sources/design.md

 ---

 ## Specify a target complex
-A `TargetComplex` is an on-target complex specified as an ordered list of strands (i.e., an ordering of strands around a circle in a [polymer graph](definitions.md#secondary-structure)), an on-target [secondary structure](definitions.md#secondary-structure) (specified in dot-parens-plus, run-length encoded dot-parens-plus notation, or DU+ notation), and an on-target complex name (keyword `name`):
+A `TargetComplex` is an on- and/or off-target complex specified as an ordered list of strands (i.e., an ordering of strands around a circle in a [polymer graph](definitions.md#secondary-structure)) and a complex name (keyword `name`).
+If the complex is to be used as an on-target complex in at least one target test tube, it is specified wtih an on-target [secondary structure](definitions.md#secondary-structure) (specified in dot-parens-plus, run-length encoded dot-parens-plus notation, or DU+ notation):

 <!-- ```python
 # dot-parens-plus notation